- 7. Create a Killer Resume with Relevant Keywords

 7. Create a Killer Resume with Relevant Keywords

 How do you select the best keywords?
 Take a look at job descriptions for posted jobs that match your qualifications.
 What are the keywords that are used in job postings?
-Are those words on your resume?
-Ensure your that resume and cover letters include the keywords that are likely to appear on the job descriptions for your dream job.
+Are those words on

 6. Don’t Take Job Rejection Personally